ricardoortega97/data-dashboard/README.md

 Submitted by: **Ricardo Ortega-Pacheco**

-This web app: **Data Dashboard that displays current active stockes in the market using Polygon.io API as the request.**
+This web app: **Data Dashboard that displays current active stocks in the market using Polygon.io API as the request.
+There are three APIs that are being used in this project: Aggregates, Tickers, Tickers Details v3.
+When clicking on a Ticker item, it will route the user to the Ticker details with a chart that uses Recharts.**

 Time spent: **16** hours spent in total